openebs/community/GOVERNANCE.md

 ## Conflict Resolution
 If you have a technical dispute that you feel has reached an impasse with a subset of the community, any contributor may open an issue, specifically calling for a resolution vote of the current maintainers to resolve the dispute.
 The same voting quorums required (2/3) for removing maintainers will apply to conflict resolution.

-## Appendix 1: Steering Committee Members and Decisions
+## Modifying this document

-Members:
+Changes to this policy and any supporting documents must be agreed and approved by 2/3 of the Maintainers either by vote, or by review and approval of a PR on the document.

-### Record of Decisions
+## Appendix 1: Special Projects and Special Maintainers

-## Appendix 2: Special Projects and Special Maintainers
+* Ed Robinson, Special Maintainer for OpenEBS/Community repo